Operation Scotland II: April 1968

 3rd Marine Division commander MG Rathvon M. Tompkins sent the division deputy commander BG Jacob E. Glick to Khe Sanh base to take control of the forces there comprising the 1st Marine Regiment which was relieving the 26th Marine Regiment, the 1st Battalion, 9th Marines and the 2nd Brigade, 1st Cavalry Division, this force was designated Task Force Glick.
 The Task Force and Regimental command posts and 2nd Battalion, 1st Marines were located at the base, 1st Battalion, 1st Marines occupied Hills 558, 861, 881 South and 950, the 2nd Battalion, 3rd Marines provided security along Route 9 and the 3rd Battalion, 4th Marines was deployed to secure Hill 689 (16.643°N 106.689°E).

 On 16 April 1968, Company A 1st Battalion, 9th Marines began a patrol southwest of Hill 689, when it was ambushed by PAVN soldiers in bunkers concealed in the thick vegetation.
 Two more companies from 1/9 Marines were dispatched to save them, but they became ensnarled in this confusing battle and were unable to disengage until the early morning of 17 April.
-Casualties amounted to 38 Marines and 3 Navy Corpsmen killed, 3 missing and 32 wounded.
+Casualties amounted to 38 Marines and three Navy Corpsmen killed, three missing and 32 wounded.
 The battalion commander Lieutenant Colonel John Cahill was relieved of duty.

-On 19 April the PAVN ambushed a convoy of the 1st Battalion, 11th Marines killing 3 Marines.
-Following this ambush 1st Marine Regiment commander Col. Stanley S. Hughes restricted traffic on Route 9 and formed a Provisional Mechanized Company combining an anti-tank company, 2 infantry platoons and elements of the 3rd Tank Battalion to improve road security.
+On 19 April the PAVN ambushed a convoy of the 1st Battalion, 11th Marines killing three Marines.
+Following this ambush 1st Marine Regiment commander Col. Stanley S. Hughes restricted traffic on Route 9 and formed a Provisional Mechanized Company combining an anti-tank company, two infantry platoons and elements of the 3rd Tank Battalion to improve road security.

-At the end of April BG Carl W. Hoffman replaced BG Glick and the force was briefly designated Task Force Hoffman but subsequently Task Force Hotel based on the radio callsign.
+At the end of April BG Carl W. Hoffman replaced Glick and the force was briefly designated Task Force Hoffman but subsequently Task Force Hotel based on the radio callsign.